+Filter Files 162

-Filter Files Filter File Example
+Filter File Example

+riller file example ±0∠

 Filter Files

 You can create a file to filter out particular vulnerability instances, rules, and vulnerability categories when you run the sourceanalyzer command.
 You specify the file with the -filter analysis option.